chloejones9464/whos-getting-the-next-round/README.md

 ### Dodgy commit
 I'd spend days trying to work out the JavaScript for the first element of the game and after working at it for quite some time, I forgot to commit in-between my development!
 I went on to delete the code and add it back in bit by bit and commit each time so that the commit is much smaller and traceable.

+### Grabbing the username
+I found this part of the project quite difficult.
+I wanted to use the user name in the paragraphs I'd made for when the player wins, loses or has a draw with the computer.
+I tried everything from websites to ChatGPT!
+In the end, I combined the both to get the outcome I desired.
+I created a function that I would call at the loading of the front page then I called it again when returning to the main menu page.
+It's safe to say I deserved my Gin and takeaway that night!

 ## Deployment

 #### Creating Repository on GitHub